-The Swiss Federal Act on Cartels and Other Restraints of Competition (the Cartel Act) and the Ordinance on the Control of Concentrations of Undertakings (together with the Cartel Act, the Competition Law) cover mergers of two or more independent enterprises as well as any action (eg, acquisition of a participation and conclusion of a contract) by which one or more enterprises directly or indirectly acquire (joint) control of one or more independent enterprises or parts thereof.
+The Swiss Federal Act on Cartels and Other Restraints of Competition (the CartA) and the Ordinance on the Control of Concentrations of Undertakings (together with the CartA, the Competition Law) cover mergers of two or more independent enterprises as well as any action (eg, acquisition of a participation and conclusion of a contract) by which one or more enterprises directly or indirectly acquire (joint) control of one or more independent enterprises or parts thereof.
 In general, the threshold test applied to these mergers is solely based on turnover.
-In particular, for the last business year prior to the merger, the enterprises concerned must have reported an aggregate turnover of at least 2 billion Swiss francs worldwide or an aggregate turnover in Switzerland of at least 500 million Swiss francs.
+In particular, for the last business year prior to the merger, the enterprises concerned must have reported an aggregate turnover of at least 2 billion Swiss francs worldwide or an aggregate turnover in Switzerland of at least 500 million Swiss francs, and at least two of the enterprises involved in the transaction must have reported individual turnovers in Switzerland of at least 100 million Swiss francs.
 In the case of banks, the turnover is calculated based on gross income, and in the case of insurance companies based on gross annual insurance premium.